 77) A company's strong linkages with its customers increase switching costs.

-LO: 2.4: Understand the key business concepts and strategies applicable to e-commerce.
+Learning Objective: 2.4: Understand the key business concepts and strategies applicable to e-

-78) The Internet's universal standards can change industry structure by increasing barriers to entry and decreasing competition within an industry.
-Answer: FALSE
+78) The Internet's universal standards can change industry structure by decreasing barriers to entry and increasing competition within an industry.